 Of all the adrenaline-pumping experiences New Zealand has to present, canyon swinging is not to be ignored.

 Bringing you lofty over the stony landscape, you can swing down above the canyons in tandem, or fly solo if you’re feeling courageous.
 The Nevis Swing is the most elevated swing on the earth, taking you 120 meters up before fetching you down.
 Would you like to start a bit nearer to the ground?
 Then try the swing at Taupo.

 #7 Hidden Treasures

 You definitely should not overlook caving.
-New Zealand is just as beautiful underground as it is on the surface, with plenty of hidden treasures beneath in the caves waiting to be explored.
+New Zealand is just as beautiful underground as it is on the surface, with plenty of hidden treasures beneath the caves waiting to be explored.

 Waitomo is a well-known cave complex in New Zealand and presents visitors with diverse backgrounds relying on how courageous they’re feeling.
-You can merely walk through the caves, or whether you’re feeling more adventurous, why not try black water rafting?
+You can merely walk through the caves, or if you’re feeling more adventurous, why not try black water rafting?
 Whether you desire even more from your cave expedition you can abseil through the complex – a frankly remarkable way to see the sceneries!

 The water isn’t black and there are no rafts.
 However, bear in mind that black water rafting, or cave tubing, is always an exciting experience.
 Try this venture and you won’t regret it!
 This goes without saying!